2022-10-18

 One book that names and describes various kinds of test doubles is xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros, (xunitpatterns.com) though I first read about them from martinfowler.com - TestDouble, which refers to Meszaros as the original source.

 There exist a few different kinds of test doubles; by far the most commonly used kind is mocks, which, as I explain elsewhere, are a very bad idea and should be avoided like COVID-19.
-(See michael.gr - On Mock Objects and Mocking.)
-Another kind of test double, which does not suffer from the disadvantages of mocks, is fakes.
+(See michael.gr - If you are using mock objects you are doing it wrong.)
+Another kind of test double, which does not suffer from the disadvantages of mocks, is Fake Objects, or simply fakes.

 What are fakes